Sanju Samson: Comeback and a stop-start career (2019–21)

-In October 2019, he was recalled to the Indian side after four years as a part of India's Twenty20 International (T20I) squad for their series against Bangladesh; but was benched in the whole series.
+In October 2019, he was recalled to the Indian team after four years as a part of India's Twenty20 International (T20I) squad for their series against Bangladesh; but was benched in the whole series.
 In November 2019, he was added to the Indian team for T20I series against West Indies after an injury to Shikhar Dhawan.
 In December 2019, he was named in the Twenty 20 squad to play against Sri Lanka.
 He featured in the third T20I and was dismissed in the second ball, after hitting the first for a sixer.
 He was selected for the T20I series of the India tour of New Zealand replacing an injured Shikhar Dhawan but failed to create an impact with the bat with a string of low scores.

 "Sanju was fearless at the top of the order.
 He tried to take the momentum away, he should back himself".